IMeeus/NSubstitute_XUnitEquivalence/readme.md

 ## Motivation

-Can't do deep equivalency checks in NSubstitute...
+Can't do deep equivalency checks with NSubstitute...

-## Comparison with traditional NSubstitute
+## Comparison with Arg.Is<T>

 ### Before